 Thanks to dogs' spot-on senses, an avalanche rescue dog can sniff out a person buried in snow in a minute's time, while its handlers stand there without a clue!
-And it can sniff out bombs people would never find until it's too late.
+And it can sniff out bombs people would never find until they detonated.

-But those are the highly trained working dogs, like those shown in the center's Imax Theatre, where the film Superpower Dogs will play throughout the exhibition's run.
-Viewers can watch dogs from around the world save people from drowning off the coast of Italy, rescue people trapped in collapsed buildings, and even track down Kenyan poachers preying on endangered elephants and rhinos.
+But those are the highly trained working dogs, like the ones shown in the center's Imax Theatre, where the film Superpower Dogs will play throughout the exhibition's run, allowing viewers to watch dogs from around the world save people from drowning off the coast of Italy, rescue people trapped in collapsed buildings, and even track down Kenyan poachers preying on endangered elephants and rhinos.